-info@calcc.edu www.calcc.edu "As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement."
+"As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement".